JigsManzano12/DegenToken/README.md

 ```
 npx hardhat run scripts/deploy.js
 ```
+This command deploys the smart contract for the Degen Gaming Token on the Avalanche blockchain.
+It initializes the token and makes it ready for use within the Degen Gaming ecosystem.
 ### Mint new tokens
 ```
 npx hardhat run scripts/mint.js
 ```
+This command mints new Degen Gaming Tokens.
+Minting means creating new tokens and adding them to the total supply.
+It's typically used to generate tokens for distribution or rewards.
 ### Transfer tokens to another address
 ```
 npx hardhat run scripts/transfer.js
 ```
+This command transfers Degen Gaming Tokens from one address to another on the Avalanche blockchain.
+It allows users to send tokens to different addresses, facilitating transactions and exchanges within the game ecosystem.
 ### Burn tokens
 ```
 npx hardhat run scripts/burn.js
 ```
+This command burns (destroys) Degen Gaming Tokens from the total supply.
+Burning tokens reduces the total number in circulation permanently, often used to manage token supply or as part of token economics.
 ### Check the owner's balance
 ```
 npx hardhat run scripts/balance.js
 ```
+This command checks the balance of Degen Gaming Tokens owned by the contract owner or a specified address.
+It provides visibility into how many tokens an address holds at a given time.
 ### Redeem tokens for in-game items
 ```
 npx hardhat run scripts/redeem.js
 ```
+This command allows users to redeem Degen Gaming Tokens for in-game items or rewards from a designated store.
+It facilitates the exchange of tokens for tangible benefits within the Degen Gaming ecosystem.

 ## Help